-Although CO2 is generally considered an acceptable euthanasia agent for small animals when properly administered, its acceptability is predicated on a number of critical factors as described in the AVMA Guidelines for the Euthanasia of Animals (PDF).
-The Guidelines recommend euthanasia chambers to be filled at a gradual displacement rate of 10% to 30% to minimize aversion and distress.
-It is important to verify death after CO2 exposure.
-If an animal is not dead, CO2 narcosis must be followed by a secondary method of euthanasia.
-Because immature animals are resistant to the hypoxia-inducing effects of CO2 and require longer exposure times to the agent, alternative methods should be considered such as injection with chemical agents, cervical dislocation, or decapitation (Guide page 124 ).
+Although carbon dioxide (CO2) is generally considered an acceptable euthanasia agent for small animals when properly administered, its acceptability is predicated on a number of critical factors as described in the AVMA Guidelines for the Euthanasia of Animals (page 31).
+The Guidelines recommend that euthanasia chambers be filled at a gradual displacement rate of 30% to 70% to minimize aversion and distress while maintaining CO2 flow for at least one minute after respiratory arrest.
+It is important to verify death after CO2 exposure, and CO2 narcosis must be followed by a secondary method of euthanasia where necessary.
+Because immature animals are resistant to the hypoxia-inducing effects of CO2 and require longer exposure times to the agent, alternative methods should be considered, such as injection with chemical agents, cervical dislocation, or decapitation (Guide page 124).

 Although the PHS Policy does not explicitly require a mechanism to track animal usage by investigators, it does require that proposals specify a rationale for the approximate number of animals to be used and be limited to the appropriate number necessary to obtain valid results.
 This implicitly requires that institutions establish mechanisms to document and monitor numbers of animals acquired and used, including any animals that are euthanatized because they are not needed.
 Monitoring should not exclude the disposition of animals inadvertently or necessarily produced in excess of the number needed or which do not meet criteria (e.g., genetic) established for the specific study proposal.
 Institutions have adopted a variety of administrative, electronic, and manual mechanisms to meet institutional needs and PHS Policy requirements.